NCSU-Libraries/get-bots/README.md

 uv run get_bots.py example_http_access_log.log | jq -r '.["ASN Data"][0].Subnets[]'
 ```

-## warnings
+## Warnings
-This code has not been fully tested or vetted, especially the rails output option.
+This code has not been fully tested or vetted, especially the Rails output option.

-## acknowledgments
+## Acknowledgments
 This work was greatly inspired/informed by the work of Adam Constabaris, [for example here](https://github.com/NCSU-Libraries/bot-ip-scanner), and more generally the work of the Bot Blocking Brigade at NC State Libraries.